 Venezuela has a unicameral parliament known as the National Assembly and is comprised of 165 seats, with members elected for five-year terms.
 In 2009, the Venezuelan constitution was amended by national referendum to remove term limits on all elected officials, including the presidency.

 Hugo Chávez was elected President of Venezuela for a third six-year term in October 2012.
 After winning 55 per cent of the vote and defeating the main opposition contender, Henrique Capriles, President Chávez was subsequently hospitalised in Cuba for cancer treatment, and was not able to attend the formal inauguration scheduled to take place in Caracas on 10 January.
 He passed away on 5 March 2013.
 New presidential elections took place on 14 April 2013.
 President Chávez’s preferred successor, Nicolás Maduro, ran as the candidate for the ruling Partido Socialista Unido de Venezuela (PSUV) against Capriles, and won by a narrow margin (50.7 per cent to Capriles’ 49.1 per cent).
 Maduro was inaugurated on 19 April 2013, amidst calls for a recount by the opposition Mesa de la Unidad Democrática party.
-However, the result has been verified by Venezuela’s electoral authority (Censejo Nacional Electoral) and accepted by the international community.
+However, the result has been verified by Venezuela’s electoral authority (Consejo Nacional Electoral) and accepted by the international community.

 President Chávez strengthened relations with many of Latin America's left-leaning administrations, including Bolivia, Ecuador, Nicaragua and Cuba, through the creation of the Bolivarian Alliance for the Peoples of Our America (ALBA).
 It was proposed by President Chávez as an alternative to the Free Trade Area of the Americas (FTAA), based on cooperation through social, political and economic integration of these like-minded countries.
 Venezuela has extended its relations with select Latin American and Caribbean countries through the 2005 signing of an Energy Cooperation Agreement called Petrocaribe.
-Through the agreement Venezuela aims to provide the 17 additional signatories preferential arrangements to access heavily discounted Venezuelan produced oil.
+Through the agreement Venezuela provided the 17 additional signatories preferential arrangements to access heavily discounted Venezuelan produced oil.